lndecastro/Data_Analysis_with_AI/README.md

 # Data Analysis with AI
-Jupyter Books for the Dendritic Summer Academy 2025
+Jupyter Book for the Dendritic Summer Academy 2025